-Name Address

 Personal Representative

-Alternate Representative
+Alternate Representative - - -

-THE CHOICE OF A TRUSTEE
+THE CHOICE OF A TRUS ГЕЕ

-All that we have said concerning the choice of a personal representative can also be said about the choice of a trustee.
-The avoidance of interpersonal conflict, competence, and availability, all need to be taken into consideration.
-Where a bank is chosen and you wish family representation, co-trusteeship is possible.
-But it's interesting to note that where the beneficiaries are given the power to either change trustees, or to veto the action of the trustee, this is usually sufficient control to represent and satisfy most estates.
+All that we have said concerning choice of a personal representa can also be said about the choice trustee.
+The avoidance of interpresenting conflict, competence, and available all need to be taken into consider tive ce of a personal ability, Where a bank is chosen and you wish family representation, co-trusteeship is possible.
+But it's interesting to note that where the beneficiaries are given the power to either change trustees, to veto the action of the trustee, this e n or usually sufficient control to represent and satisfy most estates.

+Trustee Name - Α Addre ess

+Alternate Trustee